Smanar/Domoticz-deCONZ/README.md

 ```2018-12-29 20:49:32.807 Error: (deConz) Unknow MAJ{'name': 'TRÅDFRI Motion sensor', 'uniqueid': '00:0b:57:ff:xx:xx:xx:xx', 'id': '2', 'r': 'sensors', 't': 'event', 'e': 'changed'}```
 or
 ```2018-12-29 20:54:04.979 (deConz) Banned device > 2 (sensors)```
-To solve them, no need to reboot, just restart the plugin, it ynchronise at every start.
+To solve them, no need to reboot, just restart the plugin, it synchronise at every start.
 To restart plugin : Tab "Harware" > select the hardware "deCONZ" then clic "Update"
 - If your system don't support python "Request" lib, you can try older version < 1.0.9.